 It’ll be a fun surprise and an awesome way to get even more excited about Christmas!

-So there you have it, 12 awesome ideas for an entire YEAR OF EXPERIENCES.
+So there you have it, 12 awesome ideas for an entire YEAR OF EXPERIENCE GIFTS.
 I can’t wait to give this gift to our kids and spend 2018 creating a ton of lasting memories as we adventure from one month to the next.
 I hope your family has as much fun as ours!